MileHacker Logo

 Crime & Security

 Tonghua maintains a reputation as a generally safe city with low violent crime rates.
 Petty crime, like pickpocketing or bag snatching, can occur in crowded areas.
-Exercise caution in markets, train stations, and popular tourist sites.
+Exercise caution in markets, train stations, and well-known tourist sites.

-Be aware of potential scams, like unsolicited invitations to tea houses or art galleries.
+Watch out for possible scams, like unsolicited invitations to tea houses or art galleries.

 Keep valuables secure and out of sight, especially in crowded places.
 Consider Pacsafe anti-theft products.